-If you’re looking to buy, then there’s probably a lot racing around your mind.
+Whether you’re a First Time Buyer or a Home Mover in Liverpool looking to buy a house, there’s probably a lot racing around your mind.
 To help you out, here are our top 9 questions to ask when buying a house.

 It’s not uncommon for new homes to only be on the market for a short period of time.
 So be prepared to act quickly, especially if the listing has seen a lot of interest.
 By determining the interest, you can judge how much ‘thinking’ time you have available to decide.